shantoroy/shantoroy.github.io/_posts/2022-09-30-coding-interview-tech-job-preparation.md

 toc: false
 toc_label: "Table of Contents"
 toc_icon: "heart"
 excerpt: "Cracking the coding interview is a crucial step in landing our dream tech job.
-My blog post covers some useful coding interview resources, including sou practice problems, interview tips, and expert advice to help you nail your next interview."
+My blog post covers some useful coding interview resources, including source of practice problems, interview tips, cheatsheets in python, and other resources to help you prepare within a very short time."
 ---

 Coding interview is one of the most common steps in an tech job interview.
 Here, I have added a few resources to prepare ourselves in a short time.